Delivery & collection update

 You can use a diaphragm or cap for contraception from six weeks after giving birth.
 If you've used one before, please don't start using it again before you've had a check up: you may actually need a different size now.

-The NHS advises that it’s possible to get pregnant after birth even if you’re breastfeeding.
+It’s possible to get pregnant after birth even if you’re breastfeeding and your periods haven’t come back yet.

 • Your baby is less than six months old